Ariel Sharon Park: Environmental park

-Jurisdiction

-Hiriya is not under the jurisdiction of any municipality.
-The site is managed by the Dan Region Association of Towns Sanitation and Solid Waste Disposal board.

 Remaining waste processing assets

 As of 2007, Hiriya was housing the largest waste transfer station in Israel.
 Doron Saphir was Hiriya's chairman.
 Three recycling plants operated at the foot of the mound, grinding building waste into gravel and dry organic matter into mulch, and a patented mechanical biological treatment demonstration facility where municipal solid waste was sorted utilising the properties of water.
 The facility was a form of materials recovery facility including upflow anaerobic sludge blanket digesters for the provision of biogas, which was in turn used to generate renewable energy utilising gas engines.

 In 2007 garden waste was sorted, and tree trunks were sent to the Hiriya carpentry shop to be recycled into wooden furniture such as benches and garden accessories for use in the park.
 Sixty gas wells have been drilled at the site to collect the methane gas trapped in the landfill.
 The plant generated all the electricity required by the Hiriya site and sold the excess to the Israel Electric Corporation.

 As described in a 2004 article, a recycling facility operated by the Israeli company ArrowEcology has introduced a new technology known as ArrowBio that separates recyclable materials using water technology.
 Eighty percent of the waste that enters the system is reused, while only 20 percent ends up in the landfill.